 What is the difference between accreditation and certification?

-Training Provider Accreditation is for organizations that offer job-related training in clean energy technologies.
+Training Provider and Certificate Program Accreditation is for organizations that offer job-related training in clean energy technologies.
 Master Trainer or Instructor Certification is for individuals actively engaged in teaching topics from one or more IREC-accepted job task analyses for the clean energy industry.
 For information about eligibility requirements for both accreditation and certification, please refer to the Candidate Handbook.

 Why should my program apply for IREC accreditation?